skramm/spaghetti/docs/spaghetti_manual.md

 	while(1);
 ```

-This will just loop over and over, and send the string to the server, using a UDP socket connected on port 12345.
+This will just loop over and over and send the string to the server, using a UDP socket connected on port 12345.

 Now the server.
 The potential problem we need to deal with is that:
 - the server needs to hold the FSM, so that network-received commands can take action on it,